crazy-giraffe-software/dmxdemonstrator/hardware/control-pro/README.md

 ## Overview

-The control-pro is built to work with either transmitter or transmitter-pro.
+The control-pro is built to work with either transmitter or transmitter-retro.
 When used with an Arduino, an additional board, the DMX-TX2, is required to connect the control-pro to the Arduino.
-The transmitter software detects whether DMX-TX1, the standard transmitter, or DMX-=TX2, the control-pro adapter, is connected.
+The transmitter software automatically detects whether DMX-TX1, the standard transmitter, or DMX-TX2, the control-pro adapter, is connected.

 The control pro is designed so that a series of components are sandwiched between 2 circuit boards.
 As a result, the heights of the components are fairly sensitive in order to make things line up nicely.
 Here are the parts for which I designed.
 The DMX-CPB board contains all the parts and is the bottom of the sandwich, the DMX-CPF is the faceplate, i.e. the top of the sandwich.
 Turns out a PCB is cheaper than a custom aluminum plate.